-The difference between alliance success and alliance failure has many causes.
-However, when I drill it down to the most important key alliance success elements, then governance is for me one of the seven elements that often makes the difference.
+The difference between alliance success and alliance failure can be attributed to various factors.
+Yet, when we distil it to the most crucial elements of alliance success, governance emerges as one of the seven elements that often makes the decisive difference.

-An effective governance structure is often constructed of multiple layers with continuity in mind:
+An effective governance structure typically comprises several layers, keeping continuity in mind:

-The steering committee consists of the executive sponsors from both partners, the alliance managers or business managers that lead the partnership and possibly some key organizational leaders representing, for instance, finance or strategy.
-This committee meets in general quarterly, it provides direction, including the necessary strategy decisions, and it keeps track of progress.
+The steering committee consists of executive sponsors from both partners, alliance managers or business managers who lead the partnership, and potentially key organisational figures representing areas such as finance or strategy.
+This committee typically meets quarterly, providing direction, making necessary strategic decisions, and monitoring progress.

-The alliance management team consists predominantly of the alliance managers of both organizations.
-They are the conductors of the alliance and will generally meet on a weekly basis.
-Their work has a focus on the relationship and on ensuring that both organizations play in tune.
-When needed, the alliance managers will be seconded in their regular meetings with key team players.
+The alliance management team primarily consists of alliance managers from both organisations.
+They orchestrate the alliance and usually meet weekly to focus on relationship management as well as ensuring both organisations remain in sync.
+When necessary, alliance managers involve key team players in their regular meetings.

-It is in the operational teams where the real collaboration takes place.
-This can be a different set of teams, depending on the scope of the alliance.
-In a sales alliance, it will be sales teams who work together, in a development or innovation alliance the R&D or innovation teams.
+The real collaboration unfolds within the operational teams, which can vary depending on the alliance’s scope.
+In a sales alliance, it involves sales teams collaborating, while in a development or innovation alliance, it encompasses R&D or innovation teams.

-In a good governance structure, only the alliance managers, as the central conductors, will be part of multiple governance layers.
-If your governance structure currently has other duplicates, then it is time to reconsider the structure.
+In a well-structured governance system only alliance managers, acting as central conductors participate in multiple governance layers.
+If your governance structure includes unnecessary duplications, it’s time to reassess it.

-This basic outline of an effective governance structure is a simplified outline assuming your alliance has only one structure.
-In the more complex alliances, with possible multiple structures of collaboration, it might be needed to choose a more complex governance structure as well.
+This simplified outline of an effective governance structure assumes a single alliance structure.
+In more complex alliances such as those with multiple collaboration structures, a more intricate governance structure may be necessary.

-This means that sometimes, you need to be open to renegotiating the contract and, like in the situation of the aforementioned executive, adjust the governance structure to help transform the alliance into an effective one.
+This means being open to renegotiating the contract and, as in the case of the aforementioned example, modifying the governance structure to transform the alliance into an effective partnership.